jkcamarador/technoprenAPI/README.md

 ### Predict a disease based on the given symptoms and present the disease description and precautions.

-Found a dataset of symptoms labeled with disease.
-Performed data cleaning and data engineering before feeding the data into a Random Forest Classifier model.
-Lastly, created an API using Flask to deploy the model.
-Using the test data, the Random Forest Classifier model got an accuracy of 100%, a confusion matrix was also utilized, and no misclassified disease was predicted on the test data set
+Found a dataset of symptoms labeled with a disease.
+Performed data cleaning and engineering before feeding the data into a Random Forest Classifier model.
+I created an API using Flask to deploy the model.

+Using the test data, the Random Forest Classifier model got an accuracy of 100%, a confusion matrix was also utilized, and no misclassified disease was predicted on the test data set.

 ### Sample Request and Response: